 The Company is owned 100% by Nordica Administration Services Ltd., a company incorporated in the Isle of Man.
-The Company is listed on the Bermuda Stock Exchange Mezzanine Market and its majority shareholder is Nordica Administration Services Ltd.
+The Company is listed on the Bermuda Stock Exchange Mezzanine Market and is wholly owned shareholder is Nordica Administration Services Ltd.

 Not applicable.